lilab-bcb/cumulus/docs/cellranger.rst

 Only run the count part
 ^^^^^^^^^^^^^^^^^^^^^^^

-Sometimes, people might want to perform demultiplexing locally and only run the count part on the cloud.
+Sometimes, users might want to perform demultiplexing locally and only run the count part on the cloud.
 This section describes how to only run the count part via ``cellranger_workflow``.

 #.
 Copy your FASTQ files to the workspace using gsutil in your unix terminal.